 Income: fixed annual interest payment

 Issuer risk: very low

-The Bund-Laender-Anleihe (Bund-Laender bond) is a fixed-income security with a maturity of around 7 years from the time of issue.
-Interest is paid once a year.
+The Bund-Laender-Anleihe (Bund-Laender bond) was a fixed-income security with a maturity of around 7 years from the time of issue.
+Interest was paid once a year.

 Federal Government and state shares of the issue

 |Federal Republic of Germany||13.50 %|

 |Mecklenburg-Western Pomerania||3.25 %|

 The Bund-Laender-Anleihe was traded on all German securities exchanges, on electronic trading systems and OTC.
 After the issue, the consortium banks ensured that there is sufficient tradability.
 The Federal Government/Finance Agency did not offer any secondary market activities for the Bund-Laender-Anleihe.